BDX-town/Mangane/README.md

 #### Deploy on Mastodon

 Mangane is developed and tested only for Pleroma and Akkoma, this mean that there is _no_ explicit support to be installed as a frontend for a Mastodon instance.
 If you want to try anyway, procede with caution.
-See the Soapbox (version 2) outdated documentation on [installing over Mastodon](./docs/administration/mastodon.md).

 # Upgrade